microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/file_contents.rst

 File contents endpoint
 ======================

 The File contents endpoint provides access to retrieve and update the contents of a file.
-For more information about this endpoint, see [MS-WOPI] section 3.3.5.3.

 The following table lists the operations that are exposed through this endpoint.